-All three sites being considered for the future Transfer Center (Parcel No. 1-3) are located within the same census block group as the existing Transfer Center.
+Sites being considered for the future Transfer Center are located within the same census block group as the existing Transfer Center.
 Compared to the city as a whole, these parcels are located an area with a lower percentage of non-white individuals and limited English profiency households.
 The percentage of population living below the poverty line is the same and the median household income is slightly higher than the city.
 The proposed use would not pose a disproportionate burden on minority or low-income populations and conversely could provide increased transit assess and enhanced customer amenities to the surrounding area, including transit dependent populations within the immediate vicinity.